-Student assistant to Nova Scotia Court of Appeal.
 The Judges of the Court of Appeal have agreed to have two students in the fall term and two students in the winter term serve as student researchers.
 Students will take part in the work of the Court of Appeal, assisting Judges with research and reviewing appeal books and factums as requested.
 Students will be required to spend nine hours per week on this court work.
+Third year students with very good academic standing will be invited to apply for this clerkship.

 NOTE: this class does not fulfil the major paper requirement